Registrieren Sie sich für Sonderkonditionen! B2B - Händler - Behörde - Schule - Universität - Verein

 How hard is screen protection actually?

-The classification of how hard a screen protector is measured in the world of surface and screen protection is done using the Mohs scale of surface hardness.
-The following table lists the different hardness levels of screen protector surfaces and compares them to a naturally occurring material and an everyday object:
+The classification of how hard a screen protector is usually indicated in the world of surface and screen protection by pencil hardness.
+The scale for screen protectors ranges from 1H (relatively soft: PU protective films) over 3-4H (very stable, hard typical screen protectors) to 9H (hybrid glass and tempered glass; very hard surfaces, glass-hard).
+We have written a blog post on the topic of surface hardness of screen protectors, tempered glass, and hybrid glass.
+Additionally, there is occasionally the indication of Mohs' scale of surface hardness.
+The following table lists the different hardnesses of the surfaces of screen protection and compares them with a naturally occurring material and an everyday object:

 Hardness grades of materials